microsoft/psi/Sources/Integrations/ROS/Microsoft.Psi.ROS/Readme.md

 ### ROS Nodes

-[Communication with ROS slaves (nodes) via XmlRpc methods](http://wiki.ros.org/ROS/Slave_API) includes the following APIs.
+[Communication with ROS nodes via XmlRpc methods](http://wiki.ros.org/ROS/Slave_API) includes the following APIs.
 Though not mentioned below, all requests contain the `caller_id` and a response body bundled with states code/message (see XmlRpc section above).

 * `getBusStats () -> bus_stats` (see docs)